Augustus Coins: Roman coins, Greek coins, Byzantine coins, and other ancient coins for sale

 A really cute tiny head!
 Bold head and legend.
 Splendid! [$59, reduced to $45]

-[$9, reduced to $6 + $6 shipping (It is too thick for a regular envelope)] (If you also order coins, they will not add to the shipping cost unless the coins are expensive.)
+[$9, reduced to $6 + $6 shipping (It is too thick for a regular envelope)] (If you also order coins, the coins will not add to the shipping cost unless the coins are expensive.)

 Return to the top of this page.